roymartinezblanco/Kubernetes-Reverse-Proxy-Deployment/README.md

 ## Proxy Server

-The application will accept http requests on port a configurable port and route traffic to services that are also configurable.
+The application will accept HTTP requests on port a configurable port and route traffic to services that are also configurable.

 Functions/Classes:
 * configure_error_logging: configure_error_logging: Uses the logging liberty and logs all events to `/tmp/proxy/event.log`